secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index.html.md

 ### Walk and Learn

 With the LinkedIn Learning app, team members can download audio-only versions of courses and take learning on the go.
-We're piloting a new initiative during the month of April 2021 encouraging team members to take learning with them while they walk.
+We piloted a new initiative during the month of April 2021 encouraging team members to take learning with them while they walk.

 #### Why should you try a Walk and Learn?